-What We Do What We Don't Do Pay for Performance No Repricing of Underwater Options Double Trigger Change in Control Provisions No Cash Buyouts of Underwater Options Independent Compensation Advisors No Short Sales of Company Stock Clawback Policy No Hedging of Company Stock No Supplemental Retirement Benefits for Executives
+What We Don't Do

+No Repricing or Cash Buyouts of Underwater Options

+No Hedging or Pledging of Company Stock

+No Supplemental Retirement Benefits for Executives

+No "Spring-Loaded" Equity Awards
-Elements of Compensation for Fiscal 2018

-Taking into account the above-described objectives and our peer group comparisons, the Compensation Committee designed a fiscal 2018 compensation package for our named executive officers that consisted of the following principal components.
+Elements of Compensation for Fiscal 2021 Taking into account the above-described objectives, continued COVID-19 related uncertainty and our peer group comparisons, the Compensation Committee designed a fiscal 2021 compensation package for our named executive officers that consisted of the following principal components.

-Element Description & Objective Form Performance Metrics Base Salary The guaranteed part of our executives' pay.
+Element Description, Objective & Performance Metrics Form Base Salary The guaranteed part of our executives' pay.
 Base salary reflects the different levels of responsibility within the Company, the skills and experience required for the job, individual performance and labor market conditions.
-Provides a competitive level of fixed compensation.
-Cash Not applicable Annual Bonus Performance-based cash payments to incentivize top- and bottom-line growth.
-Cash Targets relating to fiscal 2018 revenue and adjusted EBITDA ("AEBITDA") Long-Term Incentives Equity-based incentives earned based on the attainment of performance objectives and/or continued service with the Company to align the interests of our executives with stockholders and reward performance that enhances long-term value. • Performance-based restricted stock (70%) • Time-based restricted stock (30%) Performance-based restricted stock is earned based on attainment of EBITDA margin and ROIC targets over a three-year measurement period Retirement and Other Welfare Benefits Health and welfare benefits and methods for individuals to save for retirement to align with market practice and provide for the wellness of our executives and their families.
-401(k) savings plan Health, dental and vision insurance Short-term disability coverage Life insurance Not applicable Termination Benefits Severance, termination benefits and accelerated vesting of equity upon qualifying terminations and in connection with changes in control of the Company in order to retain our executives and help enable them to focus on executing our business plans.
-Cash severanceAccelerated equityIn kind termination benefits Not applicable Limited Perquisites Limited perquisites targeted to be market competitive.
-TransportationCash Not applicable
+Provides a competitive level of fixed compensation. • Cash Performance- Based Annual Cash Incentive Performance-based payments to incentivize top- and bottom-line growth.
+Targets relating to fiscal 2021 adjusted EBITDA ("AEBITDA") and achievement of strategic priorities to keep the Company well-capitalized, our employees safe and our customers with product.
+We capped such payments at 100% of target due to goal setting challenges associated with COVID-19 related uncertainty. • Cash Long-Term Equity Incentives Equity-based incentives earned based on the attainment of performance objectives and continued service with the Company to align the interests of our executives with stockholders and reward performance that enhances long-term value.
+A portion of the performance-based restricted stock component for named executed officers is earned based on attainment of AEBITDA and challenging share price goals over a three-year measurement period.
+The Company previously canceled the 2019 and 2020 performance-based restricted stock grants as such were not likely to be achieved due to COVID-19 Challenges and issued a replacement grant in fiscal 2021 for the same amount of shares split equally behind time-based restricted stock with a maximum achievement of 100% of target.
+Performance-based restricted stock (50%) Time-based restricted stock (50%) Retirement and Other Welfare Benefits Health and welfare benefits and methods for individuals to save for retirement to align with market practice and provide for the wellness of our executives and their families.
+401(k) savings plan Health, dental and vision insurance Short-term disability coverage Life insurance Termination Benefits Severance, termination benefits and accelerated vesting of equity upon qualifying terminations and in connection with changes in control of the Company in order to retain our executives and help enable them to focus on executing our business plans.
+Cash severance Accelerated equity In kind termination benefits Limited Perquisites Limited perquisites targeted to be market competitive.
+Transportation Cash